NHemmerly/vogoder/README.md

 ## Installation

 Download or clone the repo locally.
+Sample soundbanks are provided in the `samples/` directory so users can quickly hear some examples of the intended output.